-- 1. The required diagnostic assessment which is administered three times per year; or - 2.
-Scholars' semester grades as determined by the teacher of record; or - 3.
-Data gathered during monthly Connections Meetings.
+1. The required diagnostic assessment which is administered three times per year; or

+- 2. Scholars' semester grades as determined by the teacher of record; or - 3.
+Data gathered during monthly Connections Meetings. - 4.
+Failure to attend required Special Education services.